Mahindra Humanities Center Postdoctoral Fellowships, 2016-17

-The Mahindra Humanities Center invites applications for one-year postdoctoral fellowships in connection with the Center’s new Andrew W. Mellon Foundation seminar on the topic of violence/non-violence.
+The Mahindra Humanities Center invites applications for one-year postdoctoral fellowships in connection with the Center’s Andrew W. Mellon Foundation seminar on the topic of violence and non-violence.
 The call to arms and the politics of non-violent resistance are often represented as polarities.
 There are, however, many gray areas that define the dialectical relationship between violence and non-violence.
-The university-wide seminar, in which the postdoctoral fellows will play a central role, will explore a different dimension of the interrelationship between violence/non-violence—as disciplinary formation, historical event, ideological or ethical discourse—in each of the next three years.
-In 2014-15, the seminar will focus on war.
+The Mellon seminar, in which the postdoctoral fellows play a central role, explores a different dimension of the interrelationship between violence and non-violence—as disciplinary formation, historical event, ideological or ethical discourse—each year.

 The aims of the seminar are twofold:

-1) To study violence/non-violence in a comparative global context to advance our knowledge of their complex relationship—its distinctions and dependencies.
-We will explore a range of genres of conflict with a view to understanding the role played by violent and non-violent engagements in different historical, cultural, and political contexts.
+- To study violence/non-violence in a comparative global context to advance our knowledge of their complex relationship and with a view to understanding the role played by violent and non-violent engagements in different historical, cultural, and political contexts.

 In addition to pursuing their own research projects, fellows will be core participants in the bi-weekly seminar meetings.
 Other participants will include faculty and graduate students from Harvard and other universities in the region, and occasional visiting speakers.

 Fellows will be joined at the Center by postdoctoral fellows from Germany, who will be coming as part of a collaboration between the Mahindra Humanities Center and the Volkswagen Foundation.
 Fellows are expected to be in residence at Harvard for the term of the fellowship.

 Fellows will receive stipends of $65,000, individual medical insurance, moving assistance of $1,500, and additional research support of $2,500.

 Eligibility and Deadline Information